 TNFD focuses on reducing biodiversity loss by integrating methodologies specific to natural ecosystems into the risk analysis and management processes of companies and investors.
 The aim is twofold: to promote sustainable practices while enhancing transparency and stakeholder information.

-Background and history of TNFD
+Background and history of the TNFD

 The creation of the TNFD was prompted by the global degradation of biodiversity.
 The accelerating extinction of species, the loss of natural lands and threats to essential ecosystems are giving rise to significant economic risks.
 These dangers include the disruption of supply chains, rising raw material costs and losses for many nature-dependent economic sectors, starting with agriculture and fisheries, essential for global food security.